wanze/SeoMaestro/CONTRIBUTING.md

 ## Pull Requests

-Pull requests are welcome!
-If you you add a feature, please discuss it first in a new issue or in the forums.
+Pull requests are welcome! ❤ If you add a feature, please discuss it first in a new issue or in the forums.

 * Open the pull request against the `master` branch.
 * Please try to add test cases for newly introduced features or bug fixes.
+See the [Running Tests](README.md#running-tests) chapter in the readme.
 * Make sure tests are still green ✅.
 * The module follows the [PSR-2](https://www.php-fig.org/psr/psr-2/) coding style and checks it with [styleci.io](https://styleci.io/).